Tuples

 You can decompose a tuple into its elements:

-If you want to assign only some of a tuple’s elements, you can use the wildcard pattern (_) to skip the elements you don’t want:
+If you want to assign only some of a tuple’s elements, you can use a wildcard pattern (_) to skip the elements you don’t want:

 You can use decomposition to assign tuples with conflicting element names: